jr0cket/salesforce-admin-workshop/03-adding-fields-to-the-salesforce-request-object.md

 1. For `Data Type`, select `Lookup Relationship` and click **Next**.

 2. Select the `User Object` as the object the Salesforce Request will be related to.

 3. Fill in the field details:
-  a.
-Field Label: `Mirror User`
+   - Field Label: `Mirror User`
-  b.
-Description: `This is a lookup field to the User Object`
+   - Description: `This is a lookup field to the User Object`
-  c.
-Help Text: `Choose the user that this new user’s permissions should mirror`
+   - Help Text: `Choose the user that this new user’s permissions should mirror`
-  d.
-Leave the defaults for the remaining fields, and click **Next**.
+4. Leave the defaults for the remaining fields, and click **Next**.

-  e.
-Click **Next** again to accept the default field visibility and security settings.
+5. Click **Next** again to accept the default field visibility and security settings.

-  f.
-Click **Save & New** to save the Mirror User field and return to the first step of the wizard.
+6. Click **Save & New** to save the Mirror User field and return to the first step of the wizard.

 ## Add a Rich Text Field to the Object